-Students are assessed in scientific enquiry throughout KS3 and KS4 on a number of key skills.
-Scientific enquiry is embedded alongside subject content and assessment is carried out through practical tasks that are relevant to the topic being taught with students progressing from Learning Pathway 1 through to Learning Pathway 5.
+Students are assessed in Working Scientifically throughout KS3 and KS4 on a number of key skills.
+Scientific enquiry is embedded alongside subject content and assessment is carried out through practical tasks that are relevant to the topic being taught with students progressing from Learning Pathway 1 through to Learning Pathway 10.

-An example of this would be a student raising a question, planning and conducting an investigation, recording results, then evaluating and drawing conclusions from these.
-An example might be to investigate how the rate of a reaction is affected by concentration in the topic of ‘How fast, how slow?’ covered in KS4.
+In the upper school, students may raise a question, plan and conduct an investigation, record results, then evaluate and draw conclusions.
+An example of this is investigating how the rate of a reaction is affected by concentration in the topic of ‘How fast, how slow?’ covered in KS4.
 As students are able to demonstrate skills competently, they progress through the pathways.

 Planning for sequential learning

-Our long term coverage of science through the phases is set out in the following documents and the content links to the national curriculum.
-We firmly believe that breadth in learning is essential in order not to deprive our young people of the opportunities to explore all areas of science and to find out where their interests and strengths may lie.
-Nonetheless, as the programmes show, we place greater weighting on those areas of science that hold greatest value in everyday life and life in the workplace.
+Our long term coverage of science through the phases links to the national curriculum.
+We believe that breadth in learning is essential in order not to deprive our young people of opportunities to explore wider areas of science and to find out where their interests and strengths may lie.
+Nonetheless, as our programmes for learning show, we place greater weighting on those areas of science that hold greatest value in everyday life and life in the workplace.

 EYFS and Lower Primary